shihjen/CNN_Ocular_Disorders_OCT/README.md

 ### Future Directions
 ---

-1. **Addressing Class Imbalance.** It is suggested that additional techniques such as oversampling and undersampling be applied to enhance the model's ability to generalize and improve overall performance.
+1. **Addressing Class Imbalance.** Exploring other techniques such as oversampling and undersampling be applied to enhance the model's ability to generalize and improve overall performance.
 These methods may help mitigate the effects of class imbalance in the dataset, leading to more robust predictions across all classes.

 2. **Exploring Different Network Architectures.** Investigating the use of pre-trained Vision Transformer (ViT) models could be beneficial for assessing their performance, particularly concerning minority classes.
 Given their unique architecture and attention mechanisms, ViTs may offer improved feature extraction and classification capabilities compared to traditional CNNs.